shubhomedia/Owes_Portfolio/README.md

 # Owes Portfolio
-This is Repository for Personal Portfolio related stuff and other things that need for a Perfect Portfolio.
-Like website, PDF Designs, ETC
+This is a Repository of MD.
+Owes Quruny Shubho's Personal Portfolio site and other Portfolio related stuff.